-Specific Type: Steel, Stand-up
+Specific Type: Stand-Up Coasters

 Intamin wasn’t a huge company in the 1980s.
 Now they are building 300 foot coasters and launches faster than anyone ever tried before, but while the company wasn’t new, it still paled in comparison to industry giant Arrow.
 But when Japanese company Togo unveiled the stand-up coaster, and Arrow’s attempt on Worlds of Fun’s Extremeroller failed, Intamin seized the opportunity.

 Their first shot at it was dubbed Shockwave and placed at Six Flags Magic Mountain.
 Immediately it was clear that the ride was innovative and way ahead of its time.
 The ride featured four across trains similar to those on the earlier Z-Force that Intamin manufactured (It was later also moved to Magic Mountain as Flashback and demolished in 2007), except with seats accommodated to the riders standing up.
 Shockwave featured track thicker than most currently being used, with the entire ride looking rather like a modern Bolliger and Mabillard coaster than a Togo.
 This is no coincidence, as Bolliger and Mabillard (Usually shortened to B&M) worked for Intamin before leaving to make their own coaster design company, with their first coasters being stand-ups.